Understanding High Blood Pressure

 • Blood pressure medicines need to be taken every day.
 Stopping suddenly may cause a dangerous increase in pressure.

-• Medicine is only 1 part of controlling high blood pressure.
+• Medicine is only one part of controlling high blood pressure.
 You also need to manage your weight, get regular exercise, and change your eating habits.

 • Hypertension isn't the same as stress.
-Stress may be a factor in high blood pressure, but it’s only 1 factor.
+Stress may be a factor in high blood pressure, but it’s only one factor.

 • Feeling OK doesn't mean your blood pressure is under control.
 And feeling bad doesn’t mean it’s out of control.
 The only way to know for sure is to check your pressure regularly.